 Plan a visit to CMA to see Winter and other rescued dolphins, sea turtles and otters; participate in an animal interaction program, or take an eco-cruise.
 Plus, you can save on admission to the Aquarium with CityPASS Tampa Bay.
-CityPASS holders save a total of 37% off regular admission to five area attractions, including the CMA.
+CityPASS holders save a total of 51% off regular admission to five area attractions, including the CMA.
 Learn more about CityPASS.

-Clearwater Aquarium Marine Life Presentations
+Clearwater Marine Aquarium Educational Presentations

 In addition, sea turtle, otter and stingray presentations, as well as feedings, occur regularly.

 Animal Interaction Programs at the Clearwater Marine Aquarium

 For a simple, but still fascinating, interaction, consider purchasing a food ticket to feed CMA’s stingrays at select times throughout the day.

-CMA’s Sea Life Safari cruises the Intracoastal Waterway for 90 narrated minutes of wildlife-spotting (dolphins and seabirds are common sights) and data collection: Passengers of all ages can assist with a net-pull – and handle any sea creatures that turn up.
+CMA’s Sea Life Safari cruises the Intracoastal Waterway for 90 narrated minutes of wildlife-spotting (dolphins and seabirds are common sights) and data collection.
+Passengers of all ages can assist with a net-pull – and handle any sea creatures that turn up.
 CMA visitors who are at least 7 years old can also join a two-hour kayak tour to identify wildlife around local islands.
 All equipment, including an expert guide, comes with the tour fee.